-To do this, you must know who your customers are.
+To do this, you need to know who your customers are:

-Your marketing mix should contain a proper blend of:
+Your marketing mix should contain a blend of:

 Zappos on Instagram: pets, potties, what’s going on?
 Not sure, but it looks fun, and I want to be part of this when I buy shoes… (Image Source: instagram.com)